-hybrid homeschooling is being bandied about a lot this summer, one idea being that someone can homeschool but drop their child off at some kind of
+hybrid homeschooling is being bandied about a lot this summer, with one idea being that someone can homeschool, but drop their child off at some kind of

-Legally, part time homeschooling does not exist in Massachusetts.
-You are either enrolled in school, or you’re not.
+Legally, part-time homeschooling does not exist in Massachusetts.
+You are either enrolled in school, or you are not.
 When a homeschooler takes classes at a public school, the school does not receive per pupil funding for that student.
 Theoretically it’s possible for an enrolled student to work out an arrangement with their school to do part of their schooling at home, but this would be up to individual schools, and is not common.
 So for enrollment, you’re either in or you’re out.